 No child under the age of 18 may be employed in armies, armed groups, or other military organizations – regardless of their role, whether as a fighter, spy, mine surveyor, cook, porter, or for sexual exploitation.
 This also applies to the German Armed Forces, which is one of the few countries worldwide that has underage soldiers in its ranks.

-Stop of (German) arms exports
+Stop (German) arms exports

 small arms may be exported to crisis regions – particularly where child soldiers are used or other serious violations of children's rights occur.
 This applies especially to Germany, one of the world's five largest arms exporters.